Natural One: Background

+Release

 It was released as a single in 1995, and was featured on the soundtrack to the Larry Clark film Kids, but does not appear in the film itself.
-The song peaked at No.29 on the Billboard Hot 100, No.4 on the Billboard Modern Rock Tracks chart, No.20 on the Billboard Mainstream Rock Tracks chart and No.45 in the UK Singles Chart.
+The song peaked at #29 on the Billboard Hot 100, #4 on the Billboard Modern Rock Tracks chart, #20 on the Billboard Mainstream Rock Tracks chart and #45 in the UK Singles Chart.

+In 2023, the band released the compilation Music for Kids.
+It consisted of the band's contributions to the Kids soundtrack (which included "Natural One") in addition to other tracks from the same era.
+It was stated that the compilation's purpose was to bypass the various record label issues, and to compile the tracks together under one full-length release (as an example, although "Natural One" was considered to be the band's signature song, the aforementioned issues prevented it from appearing on streaming services previously).

+In other media

-It was also used as the theme song for AMC Network's "Long Live Cool" promos.
+It was used as the theme song for AMC Network's "Long Live Cool" promos, as well an episode of The People v.
+O. J. Simpson: American Crime Story and the Netflix documentary miniseries Pepsi, Where's My Jet?
+(2022).
+It also appeared in the video game Tony Hawk's Proving Ground (2007).

-There was also an a capella version of this song.

 In 2013, the band Shearwater covered the song on their all-covers album, Fellow Travelers.

-It was also used in 2016's The People v.
-O. J. Simpson: American Crime Story, episode eight "A Jury in Jail."
+Their version of Natural One was used in an episode of the Netflix series Beef (2023).

 Track listings

 London Records released a promotional single/ep on CD and cassette to promote the film and soundtrack.